wavemaker/docs/learn/how-tos/adding-ui-for-api-server-side-pagination.md

 JMESPath allows you to specify how to extract elements from a JSON document declaratively.
 It is a query language for JSON.
 Define paths using JMES as below.
 Using the “jmespath” library to evaluate JMES expressions.
 For more information, see on [more about JMES](https://jmespath.org/)

 ### Example

+Pagination controls can be sent both as the body of an HTTP Request or an HTTP Header.
+The following example shows how to send these in an HTTP header.

 **Response headers**: